 Currently, I have five grandchildren enrolled so I have a strong desire to see quality education continue at St. Elizabeth’s.
 I am happy to be a member of the School Advisory Council!

-ANita Nolte, STEM committee liasion
+ANita Nolte, STEAM committee liasion

 Anita grew up in the Prairie Village, KS.
 She attended St. Ann Catholic School and Bishop Miege (class of 1994).

 After graduating college from the University of Kansas, she began a career in insurance sales.
 She has continued her insurance career and has been with Lincoln Financial for 15 years.

 Anita moved to Colorado in the early 2000’s.
 She married Andrew in 2006 and they adopted their first child in 2010.